July 31st, 2020

 That’s why Techstars is hosting a Q&A with Stanley Black & Decker’s Chief Technology Officer Mark Maybury and Global Vice President of Industry 4.0 Sudhi Bangalore to a sneak peak into what attendees can expect from an upcoming speaker series hosted by STANLEY + Techstars Accelerator Managing Director Laila Partridge.
 The series will be focused on Artificial Intelligence (AI) in Advanced Manufacturing.
 Stay tuned for more information about how to register for the upcoming series over the coming weeks.

-Register now for an AMA with Techstars Managing Director Laila Partridge, Stanley Black & Decker’s Chief Technology Officer Mark Maybury, and Global Vice President of Industry 4.0 Sudhi Bangalore on July 27.
+Watch the replay of an AMA with Techstars Managing Director Laila Partridge, Stanley Black & Decker’s Chief Technology Officer Mark Maybury, and Global Vice President of Industry 4.0 Sudhi Bangalore.

 Read on for Mark and Sudhi’s thoughts on why STANLEY works with startups and who will benefit from this speaker series.